-1. Have employees rotate jobs
+1. Arrange for employees to rotate jobs

 2. Make mentorship a priority

 Maximize the strength of your multigenerational workforce by asking senior-level employees to serve as mentors and guides to their less-seasoned colleagues, helping to shape their finance skills development and growth in other areas.